-Perth's drying climate is having a marked effect on the reduction of groundwater and surface water availability.
-At the same time as demand for water is increasing.
+Perth's drying climate is significantly reducing groundwater and surface water availability at the same time as demand for water is increasing.

 The Perth metropolitan area has a Mediterranean climate with hot dry summers and cool wet winters.
 The annual long-term average rainfall for Perth is 850mm, but over the last ten-year period the average rainfall has declined to 705mm.